Page Reviewed / Updated - Apr. 2015

 In choosing a policy, there are a dizzying number of decisions, options and fine print legalese which can make selecting the right insurance a very tricky process.
 Follows is a list of some of the considerations of which potential buyers should be aware:

-1) If selecting a care allowance plan, consider how the cost of care may change at some unknown point in the future when the care is required.
+1) A care allowance is the amount of money a policy will pay out on a daily or monthly basis.
+If selecting a care allowance plan, consider how the cost of care may change at some unknown point in the future when the care is required.
+Does the policy account for inflation?

 2) What is the appropriate deductible given consideration to the policyholder's other resources?
 How might this change in the future?

 3) What monthly premium can the person afford?
-Recognize that premiums will increase and it is likely the individual's income will decrease.
+Recognize that premiums will increase and it is likely the individual's income will decrease as they age.

 4) The "elimination period” is the number of days the policyholder must require care before benefits begin.
-What other coverage does the individual have (Medicare?) and will that coverage sustain them for the elimination period?
+What other coverage does the individual have (Medicare, for example) and will that coverage sustain them for the elimination period?

 5) What duration of time should the policy cover?
 Many policies will pay for certain lengths of time.
 The average stay in skilled nursing is 2.5 years and in assisted living, 22 months.